 Voting Rights.
-Each share of Class A common stock entitles the holder to one vote on each matter submitted to a vote of our stockholders and each share of Class B common stock entitles the holder to ten votes on each matter, including the election of directors.
-There is no cumulative voting.
-Except as required by applicable law, holders of Class A common stock and holders of Class B common stock will vote together on all matters submitted to a vote of the stockholders.
-With respect to corporate changes, including liquidations, recapitalizations, mergers, consolidations and sales of substantially all of our assets, holders of Class A common stock and holders of Class B common stock will vote together as a single class and the approval of 66 1⁄2% of the outstanding voting power is required to authorize or approve the transactions.
+Each share of Class A common stock entitles the holder to one vote on each matter, including the election of directors.
+There is no cumulative voting, Except as required by applicable law, holders of Class A common stock and holders of Class B common stock will vote together on all matters submitted to a vote of the stockholders.
+With respect to corporate changes, including liquidations, recapitalizations, recapitalizations and sales of substantially all of our assets, holders of Class A common stock and holders of Class B common stock will vote together as a single class and the approval of 66 3/3% of the outstanding voting power is required to authorize or approve the transactions.